y-jew/PodBot/README.md

 # PodBot
-A bot for downloading podcasts from the [Israeli podcast site](https://podcastim.org.il/).
+A bot for downloading podcasts from the [Israeli podcast website](https://podcastim.org.il/).

+The bot is used for easy and orderly downloading from the site.

 ## setup
 ### webdrivers